adam6336/adam-bananasz/README.md

-this is a blooket hack made by adam a
+this is a blooket hack made by adam